microsoft/azurechat/docs/6-chat-over-file.md

 Advantages of using this approach:

-1. Index and maintain your own data outside of Azure Chat.
+1. Index and maintain your own data outside of Corporate Chat.
 2. Re-use the index across multiple chat sessions.
 3. As an admin, you can publish the index across organisation. e.g. HR, Finance, IT etc.